 * Based on a patient satisfaction survey deployed by Twistle at the conclusion of the treatment pathway

-After receiving consistent feedback from patients that they had inadequate expectations for recovery after joint surgeries, Providence’s Southern California region initiated an education program.
+After receiving consistent feedback from patients that they had inadequate expectations for recovery after joint surgeries, this large health system initiated an education program.
 The purpose was to ensure patients understood the recovery process, what to anticipate regarding pain after joint surgeries, and how to manage it.
 They also wanted to reduce length of stay as well as 30-day readmissions to improve performance in their value-based bundled payment model.